Dr. Margaret Ann Smith

 Degrees and Credentials:

-BA, cum laude, Clark University; Certificate in Gerontology, Clark University and University of Massachusetts, Worcester, MA
+BA, Magna Cum Laude, Phi Beta Kappa, Clark University; Certificate in Gerontology, Clark University and University of Massachusetts, Worcester, MA

 EdD in Higher Education (focusing on alcohol and other drugs), University of Massachusetts MLADC, New Hampshire

 Dedicated to the field of addiction studies, with a particular focus on high-risk drinking among college students; specialize in gerontology, addictions, GLBT culture, women, and college students.